George Nelson (designer): 1955–1980s: George Nelson Associates, Inc.

 Using the money he earned as Director of Design for Herman Miller, in 1947 Nelson opened a design studio in New York City.
 On October 26, 1955, he incorporated it into George Nelson Associates, Inc., and moved to 251 Park Avenue South.
 The studio was successful in bringing together many of the top designers of the era, who were soon designing for Herman Miller under the George Nelson label.
-Among the noted designers who worked for George Nelson Associates, Inc. were Irving Harper, George Mulhauser (designer of the Coconut Chair), Robert Brownjohn (designer of the sets for the James Bond film Goldfinger), Don Chadwick, Bill Renwick, Suzanne Sekey, John Svezia, Ernest Farmer, Tobias O'Mara, Ronald Beckman (designer of the Sling Sofa), George Tscherny, (who designed the Herman Miller advertisements), Lance Wyman, and John Pile.
+Among the noted designers who worked for George Nelson Associates, Inc. were Irving Harper, George Mulhauser (designer of the Coconut Chair), Robert Brownjohn (designer of the sets for the James Bond film Goldfinger), Gordon Chadwick, Bill Renwick, Suzanne Sekey, John Svezia, Ernest Farmer, Tobias O'Mara, Ronald Beckman (designer of the Sling Sofa), George Tscherny, (who designed the Herman Miller advertisements), Dan Lewis, Lance Wyman, and John Pile.
 With his studio, Nelson enacted new practices for the involvement of design in all aspects of the company, pioneering the practice of corporate image management, graphic programs, and signage.
 By the time the company closed in the mid-1980s George Nelson Associates, Inc. had worked with most of the Fortune 500 companies.
-George Nelson's architectural projects included what he dubbed "The Colombian Garden of Health", a 200-bed tertiary care hospital in Bogota, Colombia, commisoned by the Fundacion Santa Fe de Bogota.
+George Nelson's architectural projects included what he dubbed "The Colombian Garden of Health", a 200-bed tertiary care hospital in Bogota, Colombia, commissioned by the Fundacion Santa Fe de Bogota.

 In 1959, he remarried to Jacqueline Griffiths.
 That same year, he served as the lead designer for the American National Exhibition in Moscow.